 In the course of representing those who have suffered catastrophic injuries in car accidents or the workplace, there may come the time when litigation against an insurance company is necessary.
 When insurers deny meritorious claims or even bring action against their own insured or injured, you need a law firm that has the resources and experience to take them on.

-M. Blake Heath, Trial Attorney LLC is the firm even other attorneys turn to when a case requires interpreting complicated insurance contracts.
+Heath Injury Law LLC is the firm even other attorneys turn to when a case requires interpreting complicated insurance contracts.
 We also get involved when a defendant needs representation that can stand up to insurance company bullying.
 Every situation is slightly different, but here are some examples of the issues that arise in insurance litigation:

 Types of Insurance Litigation Cases: